 The man eyes me like a cat eyes a rat.
 He gulps down the last of the beer and crushes the can in one hand, then releases his hold on it.
 I watch the can clank and tumble at his feet.
 He's sizing me up; I recognize it in his face.
 I've seen him do it every time I've faced him over the years, every time I've had to fight this psycho off while his boss attacked our base or stole from us.
 He'd always take a good long look first and weigh his options for a takedown.

 Was there a crack in your armour?
 Maybe an old injury; a leg that you tried not to put pressure on, a hand that couldn't punch with as much power, or maybe a blind spot, just on your left, where he might catch you off guard.

 I take a step back.
 I want to dissuade him.
 It's pointless for us to fight when we're working towards the same goal; taking down Ballard and his organization.
-But common sense had never been one of Devlin's strong points.
+But common sense didn't seem to be one of Devlin's strong points.
 He was less of a person and more of a wild animal.
-I'd let my guard down earlier when I'd reacted to his taunting, and getting him to settle down now seems an unlikely feat.
+I'd let my guard down earlier when I'd reacted to his taunting, and getting him to settle down now strikes me as an unlikely feat.

 "Look, Devlin, I'm sorry.
 I didn't mean it like that."
 I say, throwing my hands up sheepishly, "I went too far."

 He doesn't blink.
 He just watches me, staring me in the eye, and he stares for so long that my palms begin to sweat and the hairs prick up on the back of my neck.
 There is something distinctly unnatural about his behaviour, about the intensity of his stare that disturbs me.
 It's a challenge.
 He's thrown the gauntlet and I hadn't even noticed.